Specific name: Neotermes

 Dampwood termites do not regularly infest residential homes but do cause extensive damage if they do.
 If given the chance, wood damage can be extensive after several years of an infestation.

-If you have any questions about termite treatment, termite damage or termite fumigation, please call us for a free termite inspection.
+If you have any questions about termite treatment, termite damage or termite fumigation, please call us for a free termite consultation.